 All assignments that are designed and assigned are an important part of the course curriculum.
 Students are expected to complete each of those assignments.
-The natural consequence for not doing the work, should be doing the work.
-Not a zero.
+The natural consequence for not doing the work, should be doing the work, not a zero.

-In 6th grade, late work will be accepted without penalty; however, the most effective learning outcomes happen when students are working with and learning as a group.
+In sixth grade, late work will be accepted.
+However, the most effective learning outcomes happen when students are working with and learning as a group.
 The last day of the quarter, four times each year, are hard deadlines.
 Other deadlines, such as the end of a unit, may also be established well in advance.